 The product manager should groom the backlog a few days before the sprint planning meeting to make sure it’s ready.

-To maintain a healthy backlog:
+Tips for maintaining a healthy backlog:

 - Ensure stories are in order of priority